 - one raw egg - room temperature

-- 1 tsp lemon juice - room temperatire
+- 1 teaspoon lemon juice - room temperatire

 Start by putting the raw egg, mustard, salt and lemon juice in the food processor.
 Spin the blades just a time or two to mix the ingredients together and break the yolk.
 Set aside for 30 minutes.
 This part is really important - it will not work if you do this too soon.
 The acidity of the lemon juice has to have time to work with the egg.
 After 30 minutes, turn the blades on high and slowly drizzle the oil in.
 This part will take 5-10 minutes just keep drizzling.
 You will be more than half way through the oil before it emulsifies - keep going.
 Soon you will have thick, creamy deliciousness.